-- The AtriCure Synergy Ablation System has not been studied in the reoperative setting, so safe and effective use cannot be assured. - The full Maze IV procedure cannot be completed with the AtriCure Synergy Ablation System alone.
+• The AtriCure Synergy Ablation System has not been studied in the reoperative setting, so safe and effective use cannot be assured.

+The full Maze IV procedure cannot be completed with the AtriCure Synergy Ablation System alone.
 See Table 1 for a description of the devices used in the ABLATE Clinical study.

-NOTE: Please refer to the AtriCure ASU and ASB3 Instructions for Use for information specific to the ASU and ASB3.
+NOTE: Please refer to the AtriCure ASU/ASB3 or MAG Instructions for Use for information specific to the ASU/ASB3 or MAG.

-AtriCure Synergy Ablation Clamp ILLUSTRATION AND NOMENCLATURE
+AtriCure Synergy Ablation Clamp ILLUSTRATION AND NOMENCLATURE (Figure 1)

-(Figure 1)